Keep branches up to date with branch merging

 Toolscript is available on Retool Cloud and self-hosted Retool versions 3.6.0 and later.
 See the migration guide to learn how to migrate your apps from YAML to Toolscript.

+If your branch has conflicts with the default branch, you may need to edit Toolscript files.
 It is important to understand how Toolscript files are structured to resolve merge conflicts correctly.
 Malformed Toolscript files can result in failed Source Control deployments and prevent builders from pushing new commits.

 - Metadata files